sehaj97/widget-ppt/script.md

+### **Presentation Script (Total Time: ~19 minutes)**

+#### **Part 1: The Hook & The Core Problem (Time: 0:00 - 2:00)**

+**(Have the Hero Section of your page visible on the main screen)**

+"Good morning.
+In the next 20 minutes, Today, I want to talk about our biggest, quietest, and most expensive problem: missed opportunity.

+Our website is fantastic.
+It's a wealth of information for our customers.
+But for the most part, it's a one-way conversation.
+We publish, they read, and then... they leave.
+We're waiting passively for them to decide to come back.
+We're putting the entire burden of action on them.

+This is about flipping that model.
+It’s about shifting from a one way engagement into a **smart, proactive engine for customer conversion**."

+**(Scroll down to the `#problem` section with the doughnut chart)**

+"I call this our 'Leaky Bucket.'
+This chart visualizes the problem perfectly.
+For every 100 people who visit, we lose a huge number at each step.
+This isn't a failure; it's just the reality of a passive digital model.

+The real issue is *when* we lose them: at their moment of **peak interest**.
+A customer on our mortgage article page will never be more engaged with that topic.
+By simply showing them rates and waiting, we are leaving a significant amount of potential revenue on the table."

 ---

-**(Slide: Hero Section)**

-**(0:00 - 2:00) Introduction & Hook**

-"Good morning, everyone.
-Thank you for your time.

-Right now, our website is a fantastic library of information.
-Customers can come, find rates, read about products... and then they leave.
-We operate like a library, waiting for them to check out a book.
-But what if we could be more like a concierge?
-Someone who anticipates their needs and guides them to the right solution at the perfect moment?

-Today, I'm here to propose a fundamental shift in our digital strategy.
-We're going to move **from static pages to smart, proactive web engagement**.
-This isn't just about a new feature; it's about building an engine designed to drive **customer conversions** and deepen relationships."

-***

-**(Slide: #problem - The Current Reality)**

-**(2:00 - 4:00) The Problem: Our "Leaky Bucket"**

-"So, what's the problem we're trying to solve?
-I call it our 'Leaky Bucket.'
-Every visitor who leaves without taking action is a potential lost customer.

-*[Note: Gesture towards the "The Path" and "The Problem" cards on the left.]*

-The path is simple: users visit, they research, and they leave.
-The problem is that we are passively waiting for them to come back, losing a massive opportunity to engage them when their interest is at its absolute peak.

-*[Note: Direct everyone's attention to the doughnut chart on the right.]*

-This funnel chart visualizes the reality of that leaky bucket.
-We start with 100% of visitors, but by the time we get to a completed application, we're down to single digits.
-We're losing the vast majority along the way.
-Our goal is to plug these leaks by engaging users *inside* the funnel, not just hoping they make it to the end."

-***

-**(Slide: #importance - The Power of Peak Interest & #alignment - Strategic Alignment)**

-**(4:00 - 7:00) The Philosophy & Strategic Imperative**

-"To plug those leaks, we need to change our philosophy.
-In a world saturated with ads, attention is something we must *earn*, not demand.
-An immediate, aggressive pop-up is an interruption.
-It's annoying.

-But a helpful tool that appears *after* a user has spent a few seconds reading a page?
-That’s perceived as guidance.
-It’s helpful.

-*[Note: Point to the bar chart, #roiChart.]*

-And the data backs this up.
-This chart shows the relative ROI.
-An immediate pop-up can actually perform worse than doing nothing because it annoys people.
-But a strategically timed, delayed widget can more than **double the return**.
-It’s the difference between being a pushy salesperson and a trusted advisor.

-*[Note: Scroll down to the #alignment section.]*

-This approach isn't just a marketing trick; it aligns perfectly with BMO's core strategic goals.
-1.  **It Deepens Customer Relationships:** We become a helpful partner, not just a service provider.
-2.  **It Accelerates Digital Sales:** We guide users from research directly to conversion.
-3.  **And it Increases Market Share:** This is how we compete with agile FinTechs—by delivering a superior, smarter user experience."

-***

-**(Slide: #inspiration - Inspired From & #examples - Live Examples)**

-**(7:00 - 10:00) The Proof: Industry Leaders are Doing This**

-"This isn't a theoretical concept.
-The most successful digital players in finance and e-commerce are already using these strategies to win.

-*[Note: Briefly gesture across the logos in the #inspiration section.]*

-FinTechs like **Revolut** are masters of the timely promotional widget.
-Companies like **NerdWallet** have built their entire business on helpful comparison tools.
-Even major retailers like **Amazon** and **Wayfair** use urgency and abandoned cart recovery to drive billions in sales.
-They've proven the model works.

-*[Note: Scroll to the #examples section.]*

-And these are just a few live examples.
-I encourage you to visit sites like Axis Bank or Revolut later to see how seamlessly they integrate these tools into their user experience."

-***

-**(Slide: #solution - Let's Dive into our Solution)**

-**(10:00 - 14:00) The Solution: Proof of Concept**

-"So, let's move from theory to practice.
-What would this actually look like for us?
-I've put together a few functional Proofs of Concept.

-*[Note: This is the most interactive part.
-Be ready to click and demonstrate.]*

-First, I want you to see this in a real-world scenario.
-I’ve created two live demo pages.

-*[Note: Click on the "Launch Live Demo 1 & 2" buttons.]*

-The first link shows a page with a mortgage calculator—a persistent utility tool—and a promotional offer that slides in after a few seconds.
-The second shows another variation of an attention-grabbing widget.
-This simulates the exact user experience we're aiming for: providing value first, then presenting a relevant call to action.

-Now, let's look at the individual components.

-*[Note: Scroll down to the "GIC Rates Widget" and click the "View Current GIC Rates" button.]*

-This is a **Utility Widget**.
-It's the hook.
-A customer researching investments gets immediate, tangible value.
-This builds trust and positions our products as the solution.

-*[Note: Scroll to the "Promotional Widgets" section and click the "Trigger Promo Widget" button.]*

-This is the **Promotional Widget**.
-It's the closer.
-After we've provided value, we can present a time-sensitive offer to create urgency and drive action.

-*[Note: Scroll down to the "Interactive Tools" section and click "Show Interactive Tools".]*

-Finally, here's a combined **Interactive Tool**.
-On the left, a savings calculator lets the user engage and see their own financial future.
-On the right, we provide clear, direct links to our credit card products.
-We're not just showing them an ad; we're helping them plan, and then showing them the tools to achieve that plan."

-***

-**(Slide: #journey - Two Paths to Conversion)**

-**(14:00 - 16:00) The Vision: The New User Journey**

-"These tools come together to create powerful new user journeys.

-*[Note: Point to Journey 1.]*

-Imagine this: A user lands on our mortgage page.
-A helpful calculator appears, they engage with it.
-As they scroll, a content card offers them a free guide.
-Finally, a promo widget gives them a limited-time rate.
-We've guided them from casual research to a confident application, all in one session.

-*[Note: Point to Journey 2.]*

-Or consider this: a user reads our blog, and before leaving, they allow notifications.
-A week later, when our savings rates go up, a notification appears right on their desktop.
-They click it, return to our site, and convert.
-We’ve just turned a lost visitor into a new customer, completely automatically."

-***

-**(Slide: #proposal - The Implementation Roadmap & #kpis - Measuring Success)**

-**(16:00 - 19:00) The Plan: Our Roadmap & How We'll Measure It**

-"So, how do we get there?
-We've designed a pragmatic, five-phase roadmap that minimizes risk and delivers value incrementally.

-*[Note: Briefly summarize each phase.]*

-* **Phase 1 & 2** are about building the **foundational promo and interactive tools**.
-We'll prove the concept and establish a baseline ROI.
-* **For our tech managers**, **Phase 3** is key.
-We'll integrate everything into a central **Next.js component library managed by our CMS**.
-This makes the tools scalable, reusable, and empowers our marketing teams to deploy campaigns without needing engineering resources for every change.
-* **For our product owners**, **Phase 4** is where it gets really smart.
-We'll build a relevance engine that **automatically matches offers to page content**, ensuring maximum relevance and conversion lift.
-* And finally, in **Phase 5**, we implement **Web Push Notifications** to build that powerful re-engagement channel.

-*[Note: Scroll to the #kpis section.]*

-And we will measure everything.
-We'll track **Conversion Rate Lift**, **Engagement Rate**, reductions in **Campaign Deployment Time**, and the **Application Recovery Rate** from our push notifications.
-Every phase is tied to a clear business outcome."

-***

-**(Slide: #risks - Addressing Risks & #qa - Q&A)**

-**(19:00 - 20:00) Conclusion & Discussion**

-"We've also proactively identified the risks.
-Brand inconsistency?
-Our central component library solves that.
-A negative user experience?
-Our 'earn it' philosophy of timed, helpful engagement prevents it.
-Data security?
-All tools will be built in-house, with full security and backend collaboration.

-By shifting from a passive library to an active, intelligent concierge, we can plug the leaks in our conversion funnel, build deeper relationships with our customers, and accelerate our 'Digital First' mission.
-We can stop waiting for customers to find their way and start guiding them.
+#### **Part 2: The New Philosophy & Its ROI (Time: 2:00 - 4:00)**

+**(Scroll down to the `#importance` section with the ROI chart)**

+"So, how do we fix this without being annoying?
+Our new philosophy is simple: **we must earn our customer's attention, not demand it.**
+So, how do we fix this without annoying our customers with immediate pop-ups?
+The philosophy is simple: we must earn their attention, not demand it.

+An immediate, intrusive pop-up for offer is a nuisance.
+But a helpful tool that appears *after* a customer has been reading for a few seconds is perceived completely differently it's seen as helpful, timely guidance.

+And the data is crystal clear on this. **[Point to the ROI chart on your screen]**.
+A strategically timed, helpful widget doesn't just work; it delivers a **2.5x greater return on investment** compared to doing nothing.
+This is the core of the strategy: be helpful, be timely, and convert."

+---

+#### **Part 3: Aligning With Our Core Mission (Time: 4:00 - 6:00)**

+**(Scroll to the `#alignment` section)**

+"Crucially, this isn't just a tech project; it's a direct enabler of our bank's core strategic goals.

+1.  **It Deepens Customer Relationships:** By providing tools that help them plan and dream, we become a trusted partner, not just a service.
+2.  **It Accelerates Digital Sales:** These widgets are designed to seamlessly guide users from research directly to conversion, boosting our online product adoption.
+3.  **It Increases Market Share:** This allows us to compete head-to-head with the agile FinTechs on user experience, helping us win the next generation of digital-native customers.

+This initiative is a strategic investment in our 'Digital First' future."

+---

+#### **Part 4: The 'Wow' Moment - The Live Demonstration (Time: 6:00 - 12:00)**

+**(This is the centerpiece.
+Go slow and let the visuals sink in.
+Scroll to the `#solution` (POC) section.)**

+"Now, let's move from theory to reality.
+I've built several functional Proofs of Concept to show you exactly what I mean.

+First, the **Utility Widget**.
+A customer is on our GIC page, curious about the best rate they can get.
+Instead of making them search, let's give them the answer, right now."

+**[CLICK the "View Current GIC Rates" button.
+The widget appears.
+PAUSE for 5-10 seconds.]**

+"Instant value.
+Clear, simple, with a direct call to action.
+This is about building trust.

+Next, a **Promotional Widget**.
+This is the kind of tool our competitors use every day to drive acquisitions."

+**[CLICK the "Trigger Promo Widget" button.
+The blue offer card appears.
+PAUSE.]**

+"Clean.
+Contextual.
+It creates urgency without being obnoxious.

+But where this becomes truly powerful is with **Interactive Tools**."

+**[CLICK the "Show Interactive Tools" button.
+The calculator and card links appear.]**

+"Look at this savings calculator.
+This isn't just a form; it's a conversation starter.
+It helps a customer visualize their future.
+And right next to it, we provide the specific products to help them get there.
+We are connecting their goals directly to our solutions.
+This is how we become essential to our customers.

+Finally, I've linked two live demos that bring this all together.
+I encourage you to explore these after the presentation to really get a feel for the seamless user experience we can create."

+---

+#### **Part 5: The Pragmatic Plan for Implementation (Time: 12:00 - 17:00)**

+**(Scroll down to the `#proposal` (Roadmap) section.)**

+"This vision is ambitious, but our plan to get there is pragmatic and phased.
+We don't have to boil the ocean.

+**[Briefly touch on each phase, emphasizing the business value.]**

+* **1st our Quick Win:** We build a reusable promo widget and deploy it on the homepage.
+This is low-hanging fruit to prove the ROI immediately.
+* **then 2nd adds Value:** We deploy the interactive tools like the savings and mortgage calculators, increasing engagement and lead quality.
+* **3rd enables Speed:** We integrate these tools into our CMS.
+This is critical—it empowers the marketing team to launch campaigns in hours, not weeks, without needing developers.
+* **4th introduces Intelligence:** We build a smart engine that automatically matches the best offer to the right page, scaling personalization across the entire site.
+* **And the end goal, is Recovery:** We implement Web Push Notifications to re-engage users who have left our site, recovering potentially lost leads.

+Each is a logical step that builds on the last, de-risking the project and delivering value all along the way."

+---

+#### **Part 6: The Close - The Ask & Next Steps (Time: 17:00 - 19:00)**

+**(Scroll to the final `#qa` section.)**

+"We have a clear, data-backed strategy that aligns perfectly with our corporate goals.
+We have a phased, low-risk plan to execute it.
+And most importantly, we have a massive opportunity to stop leaving money on the table.

+As we are at the end of the fiscal year, the timing is perfect to plan for a stronger, more proactive new year.
+It's a modest investment to build a foundational capability that will pay dividends for years to come.

+Let's start plugging that leaky bucket.

 Thank you.
-I'd now like to open it up for discussion and welcome your questions."
+I'd now be happy to answer any questions you may have."
 ### QA
 1.  **"What is the projected ROI on this initiative, and how long until we see a return?"**
     * **What they're really asking:** "Is this worth the investment of time and money?"